Molecule Generation by Principal Subgraph Mining and Assembling: Discussion

 \section{Discussion}

-\paragraph{Universal Granularity Adaption} The concept and extraction algorithm of \textit{graph pieces} resemble those of subword units \citep{sennrich2015neural} in machine translation.
+\paragraph{Universal Granularity Adaption} The concept and extraction algorithm of \textit{principal subgraphs} resemble those of subword units \citep{sennrich2015neural} in machine translation.
 Though subword units are designed for the out-of-vocabulary problem of machine translation, they also improve the translation quality \citep{sennrich2015neural}.
-In this work, we demonstrate the power of graph pieces and are curious about whether there is a universal way to adapt atom-level models into piece-level counterparts to improve their generation quality.
-The key challenge is to find an efficient and expressive way to encode inter-piece connections into feature vectors.
+In this work, we demonstrate the power of principal subgraphs and are curious about whether there is a universal way to adapt atom-level models into subgraph-level counterparts to improve their generation quality.
+The key challenge is to find an efficient and expressive way to encode inter-fragment connections into feature vectors.
 We leave this for future work. \paragraph{Searching in Continuous Space} In recent years, reinforcement learning (RL) is becoming dominant in the field of optimization of molecular properties \citep{you2018graph,shi2020graphaf}.
 These RL models usually suffer from reward sparsity when applied to multi-objective optimization \citep{jin2020multi}.
-However, most scenarios that incorporate molecular property optimization have multi-objective constraints (e.g.,drug discovery).
-In this work, we show that with graph pieces, even simple searching method like gradient ascending can surpass RL methods on single-objective optimization.
+However, most scenarios that incorporate molecular property optimization have multi-objective constraints (e.g., drug discovery).
+In this work, we show that with principal subgraphs, even a simple searching method like gradient ascending can surpass RL methods on single-objective optimization.
 It is possible that with better searching methods in continuous space our model can achieve competitive results on multi-objective optimization.